-I myself also am a mortal man, like to all, and the offspring of him that was first made of the earth, and in my mother's womb was fashioned to be flesh in the time of ten months, being compacted in blood, of the seed of man, and the pleasure that came with sleep.
+I myself also am a mortal man, like to all, and the offspring of him that was first made of the earth, And in my mother's womb was fashioned to be flesh in the time of ten months, being compacted in blood, of the seed of man, and the pleasure that came with sleep.
 And when I was born, I drew in the common air, and fell upon the earth, which is of like nature, and the first voice which I uttered was crying, as all others do.
 I was nursed in swaddling clothes, and that with cares.
-For there is no king that had any other beginning of birth.
-For all men have one entrance into life, and the like going out.

-- Wherefore I prayed, and understanding was given me: I called upon God, and the spirit of wisdom came to me.
+5 For there is no king that had any other beginning of birth.
+For all men have one entrance into life, and the like going Therefore I prayed, and understanding was given me: I called upon God, and the spirit of wisdom came to me.
 I preferred her before sceptres and thrones, and esteemed riches nothing in comparison of her.
-Neither compared I unto her any precious stone, because all gold in respect of her is as a little sand, and silver shall be counted as clay before her.
-I loved her above health and beauty, and chose to have her instead of light: for the light that cometh from her never goeth out. - All good things together came to me with her, and innumerable riches in her hands.
-And I rejoiced in them all, because wisdom goeth before them: and I knew not that she was the mother of them. - I learned diligently, and do communicate her liberally: I do not hide her riches.
-For she is a treasure unto men that never faileth: which they that use become the friends of God, being commended for the gifts that come from learning. - God hath granted me to speak as I would, and to conceive as is meet for the things that are given me: because it is he that leadeth unto wisdom, and directeth the wise.
+Neither compared I to her any precious stone, because all gold in respect of her is as a little sand, and silver shall be counted as clay before her.
+10 I loved her above health and beauty, and chose to have her instead of light: for the light that comes from her never goes out.
+11 All good things together came to me with her, and innumerable riches in her hands.
+And I rejoiced in them all, because wisdom goes before them: and I knew not that she was the mother of them.
+I learned diligently, and do communicate her liberally: I do not hide her riches.
+For she is a treasure to men that never fails: which they that use become the friends of God, being commended for the gifts that come from learning.
+15 God has granted me to speak as I would, and to conceive as is meet for the things that are given me: because it is he that leads to wisdom, and directs the wise.
 For in his hand are both we and our words; all wisdom also, and knowledge of workmanship.
-For he hath given me certain knowledge of the things that are, namely, to know how the world was made, and the operation of the elements: the beginning, ending, and midst of the times: the alterations of the turning of the sun, and change of seasons: the circuits of years, and positions of stars: the natures of living creatures, and the furies of wild beasts: the violence of winds, and the reasonings of men: the diversities of plants, and the virtues of roots: and all such things as are either secret or manifest, them I know.
+For he has given me certain knowledge of the things that are, namely, to know how the world was made, and the operation of the elements: The beginning, ending, and midst of the times: